Set up AWS Connector

 For more information, see Add a host to the allowlist.

-Some permissions are required by Workflows to run actions on your behalf.
+Workflows require some permissions to run actions on your behalf.

 1. Go to Workflows and select Settings > Authorization settings.